|Nutrition Facts (per serving)|

 1 to 2 tablespoons unsalted butter

-Place the raisins in a small bowl and pour the rum over.
+Place the raisins in a small bowl and pour in the rum.
 Microwave the rum and raisin mixture for 15 to 30 seconds and let them soak until the rum is absorbed, about 20 minutes.
 Set aside.

 In a medium bowl, beat the egg whites to soft peaks, adding a pinch of salt toward the end.

 In a separate large bowl, beat the egg yolks, sugar, vanilla, and lemon zest (if using) until the mixture is light yellow.

 Add the milk and flour, a little at a time to avoid lumps, and blend well.
 Fold in the egg whites and let the batter rest for about 10 minutes.